NUS-ALSET/achievements/src/containers/IdeaLab/README.md

 ### Step 6: Build a Service to handle CRUD to Firebase
 Sagas is where asynchronous actions are handled, and Sagas will `call` useful functions from `service` folder to actually do things with Firebase database.

 For the `CRUDdemo` example, the service functions are defined in the `/src/services/CRUDdemo.js` file.
-The function that write to the `/analytics/CRUD` node is:
+The function that write to the `/analytics/CRUD` node of our Firebase backend is:
 ```javascript
   WriteToCRUDdemo(value) {
     if (!firebase.auth()) {